Xacfran/andean_bears/README.md

-# andean_bears
-Movement Ecology of Tremartos ornatus in Ecuador
+# Movement Ecology of *Tremartos ornatus* in the Ecuadorian Andes